vsglhs2/alternative-media-controls/README.md

 - in locked mode show only one notification, otherwise, as much, as need (?)
 - use chapters for showing previous and next track (?)
 - maybe use silent audio to force showing pause button on firefox android (?)
+- a way to programmatically customize controls behavior

 # Possible ways to organize interactions
 1. Play/pause sequencing (short + long presses)